DevXplorerGirish/devxplorergirish.github.io/_posts/2025-10-03-fifth-post.md

 - **Gameplay Focused on AI** – Designed specifically to demonstrate responsive and adaptive enemy AI.
 - **Optimized Performance** – C++ implementation ensures scalability for more complex AI.

-This project was also great learning experience, helping me understand the fundamentals of Unreal Engine, Implementing C++ in Unreal Engine, Core Game Mechanics and Advanced Enemy AI using Behaviour Trees.
-I'm looking forward to building even more exciting games in the future!
+Working on Operation Extraction was an incredible experience that deepened my understanding of AI systems in Unreal Engine, especially Behavior Trees and Blackboards.
+I learned how to design tactical combat scenarios and structure mission objectives under time pressure.
+This project helped me strengthen my skills in AI-driven gameplay design, C++ scripting, and mission-based level flow.

 **Game Images**-